RealClimate: Butterflies, tornadoes and climate modelling

 BBC Have Your Say: Should UK adopt aspects of Sharia Law?

-February 8, 2008 by omnologos
+February 8, 2008

 Way too many people are ready to comment without bothering to read the original source.
 Dr Williams’ lecture is intelligent, thoughtful, humble, and single-handedly describes the basis for solving the Islamic Question in Western societies.
 Rarely have I seen a document more profoundly Christian, in the best possible sense of the word.
 The number and virulence of the ill-informed attacks against Dr Williams is a clear indication of how much Islamophobia has now become “mainstream”.